What to Wear in Bangkok – Outfit Do’s and Don’ts 2026

 What are the clothing rules in Thailand?

-There’s no “law” for everyday clothes, but temples have strict dress codes (covered shoulders and knees).
+There’s no law for everyday clothes, but temples have strict dress codes (covered shoulders and knees).
 Some rooftop bars also have dress codes (no flip-flops, no sportswear).
+Outside those two situations, smart-casual covers almost everything.

 Woman posing in front of a wall.